Code-Institute-Submissions/DionneMaguire-locationblog_OctResub/README.md

 I followed the 'I think therefore I blog' walkthrough to create a basic django project.
 I used the code institute template.
 - I installed django and supporting libraries:
- I installed django, gunicorn, psycopg2, cloudinary.
+I installed django, gunicorn, psycopg2, cloudinary with pip3 install django gunicorn dj_database_url psycopg2 dj-3-cloudinary-storage
-I created the requirements.txt file.
+I created the requirements.txt file with pip3 freeze > requirements.txt

-- I created a new django project called 'codeloco' and a django app called 'blog'.
+- I created a new django project called 'codeloco' and a django app called 'blog'. django-admin startproject codeloco python3 manage.py startapp blog
 I need to add blog to installed apps in settings.py.
-After adding new app we need to migrate the changes to the database.
+After adding new app we need to migrate the changes to the database. python3 manage.py migrate

 - I set the project to use Cloudinary and PostgreSQL database.
 I created a heroku app called codeloco.
-I attached it to the database.
+I attached it to the database, in resource tab searched for postgres and attached.
+Then in config vars copy the text beside DATABASE_URL

 I created an env.py file - this contains all the secret environmental variables.
 I need to reference this in settings.py file.
+Added env.py to the .gitignore file.
-I connected to cloudinary and tell django to use cloudinary to store media and static files.
-I set up for static and media at the bottom of settings.py file.
+In the env.py file import os library. add os.environ["DATABASE_URL"] = copied string from heroku add os.environ["SECRET_KEY"] = make up randon key -add this secret key to heroku config vars I connected to cloudinary and tell django to use cloudinary to store media and static files. add os.environ["CLOUDINARY_URL"] = "cloudinary://<insert-your-url>" - add this to heroku config vars in heroku config vars add DISABLE_COLLECTSTATIC with value 1 - this has to be removed before final deployment I set up for static and media at the bottom of settings.py file.
 I needed to tell django where our templates will be stored.
 I needed to add heroku host name into allowed hosts in settings.py file.